nseymoursmith/nseymoursmith.github.io/_posts/2014-10-28-chromograph.md

 client: Chromograph
 category: Hardware development

 description: Collaboration with Gregory Lucas and Benjamin Newland to create personalised physical displays of your DNA.
-Vogue shoot will be published around February 2015.

 ---